Roy DeMeo

-Roy Albert DeMeo (/dəˈmeɪoʊ/; September 7, 1940 – January 10, 1983) was an American mobster in the Gambino crime family in New York City.
+Roy Albert DeMeo (/dəˈmeɪoʊ/; September 7, 1940 – January 10, 1983) was an American mobster in the Gambino crime family of New York City.
 He headed a group known as the "DeMeo crew", which consisted of approximately twenty associates involved in murder, car theft, drug dealing, prostitution and pornography.
-The DeMeo crew became notorious for the large number of murders they committed and for the grisly way they disposed of the bodies, which became known as "the Gemini Method".
+The DeMeo crew became notorious for the large number of murders they committed and for the routine they employed to dispose of bodies, which became known as "the Gemini Method".
 The crew is believed to be responsible for up to 200 murders, many of which were committed by DeMeo himself.

 Early life

-DeMeo was born on September 7, 1940, in the Flatlands neighborhood of Brooklyn in New York City into a working-class Italian immigrant family originating from Formia in the region of Lazio.
+Roy DeMeo was born on September 7, 1940, in the Flatlands neighborhood of Brooklyn in New York City.
+He was raised in a working-class Italian immigrant family originating from Formia in the region of Lazio.
 The fourth of five children of Antonio Joseph "Anthony" DeMeo, a laundry company deliveryman, and Eleanor DeMeo (née Colarullo), a housewife, Roy graduated from James Madison High School in 1959, during which time he began earning money as a loanshark.
-Economist Walter Block and future presidential candidate Bernie Sanders were among DeMeo's graduating year classmates.
+Economist Walter Block and future senator Bernie Sanders were among DeMeo's graduating year classmates.

 Between the ages of 15 and 22, DeMeo worked at a local grocery store, where he trained as an apprentice butcher.
 His older brother Anthony Frank "Chubby" DeMeo, a United States Marine Corps corporal, was killed in action during the Korean War on April 23, 1951, aged 20.
 DeMeo's father died of a heart attack on December 12, 1960, and his mother subsequently returned to Italy with Roy's youngest brother to live with relatives near Naples.